-Do not resuscitate (DNR) back to top>
+Do not resuscitate (DNR)

 You may request your physician to sign a "do not resuscitate" (DNR) form, which is a legal order to prevent any attempts at revival, particularly if CPR or defibrillation is needed.
 If you do not want to undergo CPR or advanced cardiac life support, you must speak with your physician as he/she will need to write a legal medical order that will allow you to complete the DNR form.
 Without it, medical professionals are required to perform resuscitation on you.